amr-5017/Single-cycle-RiscV/README.md

 - Single-cycle architecture for straightforward design and understanding.
 - Open-source project with **no license required** for usage.

+## RTL Design
+You can view the detailed RTL design of the RV32IM core in the following document:
+RTL of RV32IM ["https://github.com/amr-5017/Single-cycle-RiscV/blob/main/RTL_RV32IM.pdf"]

 ## Feature Status

 | Feature      | Completion Status | Testing Status |